freenas/freenas-docs/userguide/storage.rst

 * Swap is always encrypted, even on unencrypted volumes.

 * There is no way to convert an existing, unencrypted volume.
-Instead, the data must be backed up, the existing pool must be destroyed, a new encrypted volume must be created, and the backup restored to the new volume.
+Instead, the data must be backed up, the existing pool destroyed, a new encrypted volume created, and the backup restored to the new volume.

 * Hybrid pools are not supported.
 In other words, newly created vdevs must match the existing encryption scheme.
-When extending a volume, Volume Manager will automatically encrypt the new vdev being added to the existing encrypted pool.
+When extending a volume, Volume Manager automatically encrypts the new vdev being added to the existing encrypted pool.

 .. note:: The encryption facility used by %brand% is designed to protect against physical theft of the disks.
 It is not designed to